Fentanyl Withdrawal & Detox

-Not only is fentanyl incredibly addictive psychologically, but it’s very easy for those who use an opioid to become dependent on the drug physically.
-This happens when your body gets used to a drug and it no longer can function without the drug.
-If you have become dependent on fentanyl, you may not even feel high when taking it, but if you stop taking it, you will start to have withdrawal symptoms.
+Not only is fentanyl incredibly addictive psychologically, but it’s also easy to become physically dependent on the drug.
+This happens when your body gets used to the presence of the drug, so you cannot function normally without it.
+If you have become dependent on fentanyl, you may not even feel its effects when taking it, but you may experience withdrawal symptoms if you stop taking the drug.

 Fentanyl Withdrawal Symptoms

 Some withdrawal symptoms of fentanyl include:

 - Muscle and bone pain